Ethics, policies and best practices

 The Minnesota Daily uses the preferred pronouns of its sources.
 When clarification is needed about a source’s pronouns, it may be included in the story, but only when necessary.
 It is acceptable to leave pronouns out of a story if the writing is clear and accurate and the source is accurately identified.

 Profanity should be considered for publication on a case-by-case basis, judging the word’s value to the story against the potential negative impacts it could have on the audience.
-The primary audience of a college publication is adults, though not only adults read the Daily.
+The primary audience of a college publication is adults, though not only adults read the Minnesota Daily.
 Profane and vulgar words are a part of everyday conversations, but not generally used for scholarly writing.
-Editorial members are discouraged from saturating a story with profanity; it should be used sparingly.
+Editorial staff are discouraged from saturating a story with profanity; it should be used sparingly.
+All final decisions relating to whether or not profane language should be published are up to the editor-in-chief.

 Explicit language describing sexual activities and human body functions should be used for accurate reporting, but avoided when possible.

-Profane language is generally not suggested in opinions writing, though it may be published depending on its relevance to the content.
+Profane language is generally not suggested in opinion writing, though it may be published depending on its relevance to the content.

-Profanity is never allowed in social media postings by the Minnesota Daily.
+Profanity is never allowed in social media postings by the Daily.

 Removing published content